 Tips for a Great LinkedIn Photo

-- Camera should be at eye level or above when the picture is taken.
-If the photographer is shorter than you are, have him or her stand on a few thick books to even out your heights.
+Camera height: Ask the photographer to shoot with the camera at or above your eye level.
+If the photographer is shorter than you are, ask him or her to stand on something (i.e. a few thick books) to even out your heights.
 Being shot from below can be unflattering to the chin and jawline, particularly if your face isn’t thin.

 Smile: Smile like you mean it — including with your eyes – as the photographer snaps the picture.
 Voila!